mfem/mfem/tests/gitlab/README.md

                                https://mfem.org

-This directory contains utility scripts related to Gitlab testing at LLNL.
+This directory contains utility scripts related to GitLab testing at LLNL.

 * `build_and_test` is used in CI to build TPLs (dependencies) and MFEM and to perform testing.